Brayola: Funding

 Brayola raised $2.5 million in Series A funding from Firstime Venture Capital, Haim Dabah, HDS Capital Venture, and Jonathan Benartzi in February 2016.
 In 2017, Brayola received an additional $5 million for its Series A round of financing from The Firstime Fund, Ilan Shiloah, Nir Tralovsky, Jonathan Benartzi, Gett (formerly GetTaxi) founders Shahar Waiser and Roi More, and Haim Dabah.

 Acknowledgements

-Brayola was named on Internet Retailer's Hot 100 list after generating $10 million in sales in 2016, with a return rate of less than 8% and a conversion rate of over 5%.
+Brayola was named to Internet Retailer's Hot 100 list after generating $10 million in sales in 2016, with a return rate of less than 8% and a conversion rate of over 5%.

 Hashay has been recognized as one of Forbes’ 10 Female Founders to Watch in Israel and TechCrunch’s Three Israeli Femme-preneurs to Keep an Eye On in 2013.
 She was also listed as one of Globes Israel’s Top 50 Most Influential Women and top 100 Girls in Tech throughout Europe by Girls in Tech Network in 2012.